drobilc/bookbinder/README.md

 ### JSON

 At times, there may be a need to preserve a downloaded story in an intermediate format for potential future use in generating an output.
 In such cases, the JSON source and output option comes in handy.
 By designating it as the destination, the story will be fetched and preserved within a machine-readable JSON file.
-Later, when you intend to transform it into a finalized eBook, simply rerun the generator, specifying the JSON file as the input source.
-This way, you can conveniently generate eBooks from previously stored story data.
+Later, when you intend to transform it into a finalized ebook, simply rerun the generator, specifying the JSON file as the input source.
+This way, you can conveniently generate ebooks from previously stored story data.

 ```bash
 # Download a story from Archive of Our Own (AO3) and store it as JSON